mongodb/docs/source/includes/log-rate-limiting.rst

 .. note::

-   Log analysis rate limits apply only to the Performance Advisor UI and the Access Tracking UI. :doc:`Downloadable log files </reference/api/logs/>` are always complete.
+   Log analysis rate limits apply only to the Performance Advisor UI, the Query Profiler UI, and the Access Tracking UI.
+   :doc:`Downloadable log files </reference/api/logs/>` are always
+   complete.